SIP vs. VoIP: Which is Best For Your Business?

 Switching to internet-based phones is the right choice for some companies, but VoIP-only isn’t a robust enough solution for many businesses today.
 Many organizations can benefit more from a Unified Communications approach, which supports voice, text, conferencing, mobility, and other forms of communication.

-If you’re evaluating new business phone systems, you may be wondering what the difference is between Session Initiation Protocol (SIP) and VoIP, and which is best.
-In this post, you’ll learn the pros and cons of each of these approaches, and how to know which is the best fit for you.
+If you’re evaluating new business phone systems, you may be wondering what the difference is between Session Initiation Protocol (SIP) and VoIP and which is best.
+In this post, you’ll learn the pros and cons of each of these approaches and how to know which is the best fit for you.

 SIP vs. VoIP: What’s the Difference?

+What is VoIP?
 VoIP is a broad term used in reference to any phone call made over the internet instead of traditional telephone lines.
 VoIP relies on data connectivity to transmit voice packets instead of the public switched telephone network (PSTN).

+What is SIP?
 SIP is a protocol used to initiate, maintain, and terminate multimedia communication sessions in VoIP applications.
 SIP protocols support the signaling and control of voice, video, and messaging applications.
 Hosted SIP Trunking service is generally provided by a hosted Unified Communications vendor who may offer VoIP and Unified Communications as a Service (UCaaS).

 SIP vs. VoIP is Not the Most Effective Question

 While all SIP is used to support and scale VoIP, not all VoIP is backed by SIP technology.
 SIP is just one protocol that can be used in business VoIP to scale communications beyond voice-only calling to support video conferencing, instant messaging, text, and other multimedia communications.
 It does happen to be the most prevalent protocol, though some vendors interpret SIP in different ways.
-This is changing, though, as interoperability has been so critical to long term business success.
+This is changing, though, as interoperability has been critical to long-term business success.

 VoIP is a broad term that can be applied to describe any internet phone service, from low-cost residential service to complex implementations of Unified Communications tools for the enterprise.
 Since the quality and features of VoIP can vary significantly, each of the pros and cons can also depend on the type of service.